 Is this trip van-supported?
 How do they get from place to place?

 Apogee’s leaders do not drive on international trips.
 Instead, Apogee works with a transportation company in Costa Rica to shuttle the group from place to place.
 This means that there is no van in which students can leave extra belongings.
 To that end, please follow the packing list very closely to avoid over-packing.

 What does the community service portion of this trip entail?

-Our service projects vary from year to year, but most CRMC groups will work with the eco-lodge at which we stay, doing trail maintenance or helping build and maintain a communal medicine garden.
-Students can expect 4-6 hours of community service on CRMC and will receive a letter verifying the service at the summer’s end.
+Our service projects vary from year to year, but most CRMC groups will work with the eco-lodge at which we stay, doing trail maintenance, helping build and maintain a communal medicine garden, or helping plant trees to re-forest areas of the rainforest that have been deforested.
+Students can expect 6-8 hours of community service on CRMC and will receive a letter verifying the service at the summer’s end.